rsvim/ex.rsvim/README.md

 Then install with either git or npm.

-### git

 > [!TIP]
 > **Which version should I use?**
 >
-> - For release version of Rsvim, use a "x.y.?" branch, for example use "v0.1.x" branch for Rsvim v0.1.2.
+> - For release version of Rsvim, use a "x.y.?" branch (for git) or the latest "x.y.?" version (for npm), for example use "v0.1.x" branch for Rsvim v0.1.2.
-> - For nightly or main branch of Rsvim, use "main" branch since it is consistent with Rsvim's main branch.
+> - For nightly or main branch of Rsvim, use "main" branch since this plugin is consistent with Rsvim's main branch.

+### git

 ```bash
 # version branch